 Floodplain Structure Surveying and Elevation Certificates

-Starting sometime in 2018 the City of Wheaton will begin to have surveying performed of existing structures in the Floodplain to continue its dedication towards understanding the flooding and flood damages in the City.
+Starting June 2018 the City of Wheaton will begin to have surveying performed of existing structures in the Floodplain to continue its dedication towards understanding the flooding and flood damages in the City.
 This surveying will be done to determine the elevation of existing structures to be able to compare them to the elevations of the floodwaters much like what is being achieved in the Flood Prone Areas.
 This will be done to be able to equally compare both Floodplain and Flood Prone Area flooding.

 However, the information required to be gathered is very close to the information needed to fill out an Elevation Certificate!